-Texas Health Presbyterian Hospital Denton has been named a Primary Stroke Facility by the State of Texas.
-The hospital also is the first and only in Denton County to be certified as a Primary Stroke Center by the Joint Commission.
+Texas Health Presbyterian Hospital Denton has been named a Primary Stroke Facility by the State of Texas and certified as a Primary Stroke Center by the Joint Commission.

 This certification is based on the recommendations for primary stroke centers published by the Brain Attack Coalition and the American Stroke Association’s statements and guidelines for stroke care.
 The Joint Commission launched the program — the nation’s first — in 2003.
 A list of programs certified by The Joint Commission is available at qualitycheck.org.